Who is Sparrowhawk Leather?

 My name is Fiona Ritchie.
 I am a leather artisan specialising in bespoke, hand made leatherwork using time honoured leathercraft techniques.
 I established Sparrowhawk Leather in 2014, and make all Sparrowhawk's leather pieces.

-I am married to Nick Gibb, a former Virgin Australia Training Captain and now Chief Flying Instructor with Journeys Aviation NZ.
+I am married to Nick Gibb, a former Virgin Australia Training Captain and since COVID 19, an Airline Pilot with Air NZ on the Dash 8.
 Nick and I share a passion for aviation, boating and classic cars.

 I work from our small farm in the Hunua Ranges, south of Auckland, New Zealand.